Book Online Book Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map Pay Online

 Does Dental Insurance Cover Dental Emergencies?

-You will need to review your dental insurance plan, but it is believed that most companies offer at least one emergency exam each year that is covered in full.
-Of course, depending on the type of treatment your child will need, the amount your insurance will pay will likely range between 50-80% of the total cost.
-Your deductible and annual maximum will be considered before they agree to pay anything toward treatment, so if you need help to identify how much you can expect your insurer to cover, don’t be afraid to ask our dental team.
+You will need to review your dental insurance plan, but it’s worth noting that most insurance companies offer at least one emergency exam each year that is covered in full.
+Depending on the type of treatment your child will need, the amount your insurance will pay will likely range between 50-80% of the total cost.
+Your deductible and annual maximum will be considered before the insurance company agrees to pay anything toward treatment, so if you need help to identify how much you can expect your insurer to cover, don’t be afraid to ask our dental team.

 Other Options for Making Dental Emergencies Affordable

 Your child’s smile deserves the best possible care.
-By making sure they see their pediatric dentist every six months for regular dental checkups and cleanings and helping them maintain optimal oral habits at home, you can minimize their risk for tooth decay, gum disease, and bad breath.
-While not all dental emergencies are avoidable, especially when you have an on-the-go, hyperactive child, those that linger (i.e., toothache, sensitivity, etc.) can lead to serious oral health problems that can be prevented.
+By making sure they see their pediatric dentist every six months for regular dental checkups and cleanings, as well as helping them maintain optimal oral habits at home, you can minimize their risk for tooth decay, gum disease, and bad breath.
+While not all dental emergencies are avoidable, those that linger (i.e., toothache, sensitivity, etc.) can lead to serious oral health problems that can be prevented.

-It is believed that more than 51 million school hours are lost every year because children must seek treatment for dental problems.
-If you want to ensure your child’s academic success, you’ll take a proactive approach when it comes to their oral health.
+It is estimated that more than 51 million school hours are lost every year because children must seek treatment for dental problems.
+If you want to ensure your child’s academic success, you should take a proactive approach when it comes to their oral health.

 Should I Take My Child to the ER for a Dental Emergency?